Lecrapouille/Robotik/README.md

     // can no longer be modified.
     robot->root(std::move(root));

-    // Optionally you can pretty print the robot hierarchy to the console std::cout << debug::printRobot(robot, true) << std::endl;
+    // Optionally you can pretty print the robot blueprint to the console std::cout << debug::printRobot(robot, true) << std::endl;
 ```